Galway SPCA has been an active force in Animal Welfare in Co Galway for over 20 years. We are a registered Charity and a Not for Profit organisation.

 Without your kind donations we simply could not operate.

-For 2019 we have been awarded as ‘Charity of the Year’ by Burn’s Pet Nutrition! https://burnspet.co.uk
+In 2019 we were awarded as ‘Charity of the Year’ by Burn’s Pet Nutrition! https://burnspet.co.uk

-Burn’s make quality dry pet food and are supplying us with all the dry pet food we need for 2019!
-As well as that they are giving an adoption pack to every cat or dog adopted from us which includes Burn’s pet food, nutrition and veterinary advice literature, and a very cool reusable jute bag.
+Burn’s make quality dry pet food and are supplying us with all the dry pet food we needed during 2019!
+As well as that they gave an adoption pack to every cat or dog adopted from us which includes Burn’s pet food, nutrition and veterinary advice literature, and a very cool reusable jute bag.

 You can also help us raise funds by shopping and donating quality items in one of our shops on Barrack Street in Athenry and 2 Augustine Street, Galway City.